-Mahogany springs lodge has suites namely superior suits, presidential suites and honey moon suites.
+Mahogany springs lodge has suites namely superior suites, presidential suites and honeymoon suites.
 The Superior Suites can be Twin, Double or Triple.
 These suites are spacious with large double doors and beautiful windows.
 Each Suite has its own private exquisitely designed terrace with panoramic views of the surrounding area.
 There are power points in the rooms as well as a dressing table/desk.
 All suites have large en-suite bathrooms with a gorgeously designed open terracotta shower.
-For added comfort and peace of mind all the suites have an advanced mosquito net system that wraps around the entire area of the beds.
+For added comfort and peace of mind, all the suites have an advanced mosquito net system that wraps around the entire area of the beds.

-Rates vary depending on time of year, during the Low Season of Months of March, April, May and November rates starting from as low as USD240 per person per night in a twin or double or USD340 for a single, High Season months (Jan, Feb, June, July, Aug, Sept, Oct, Dec) rates starting from as low as $315 per person per night in a twin or double or $408 for a single as per 2020 Rate card, all meals are inclusive and drinks, water provided in the rooms and with meals, a glass of cask wine or soft drink or local beer with dinner.
+Rates vary depending on the time of year, during the Low Season in March, April, May and November rates starting from as low as USD240 per person per night in a twin or double or USD340 for a single, High Season month (Jan, Feb, June, July, Aug, Sept, Oct, Dec) rates starting from as low as $315 per person per night in a twin or double or $408 for a single as per 2020 Rate card, all meals are inclusive and drinks, water provided in the rooms and with meals, a glass of cask wine or soft drink or local beer with dinner.

-Mahogany springs Lodge can be accessed by road transport from Kampala/Entebbe by road for approximately 8-9hours drive, and as well from Kigali, Rwanda via Katuna Boarder between Uganda and Rwanda as it is even a short drive of about 5-6hours and also you have a lot to see on the road.
-You can also access Bwindi lodge by air transport, it is an hour drive from Kihihi Airstrip which is very close to Buhoma sector and Bwindi.
+Mahogany Springs Lodge can be accessed by road transport from Kampala/Entebbe by road for approximately 8-9hours drive, and as well from Kigali, Rwanda via Katuna Boarder between Uganda and Rwanda as it is even a short drive of about 5-6hours.
+Also, you have a lot to see on the road.
+You can also access Bwindi lodge by air transport.
+It is an hour drive from Kihihi Airstrip which is very close to Buhoma sector and Bwindi.
 There are has daily domestic flights by domestic Airline companies with morning and afternoon schedules for visitors to Bwindi impenetrable national park.

-Gorilla tracking is the prime activity in Bwindi impenetrable national park and regarded as a life time activity with the gorillas which has attracted more visitors in Uganda.
+Gorilla tracking is the prime activity in Bwindi impenetrable national park and regarded as a lifetime activity with the gorillas which has attracted more visitors in Uganda.
 Visitors participate in walking through the forest to find the gorillas and you are allowed one hour for viewing and taking photographs, as you also get information from the guides.
-It starts early in the morning with briefing at every park headquarter at 7:00am, Park guides brief the clients on the do’s and don’ts and later start the walk to the forest with the visitors.
+It starts early in the morning with a briefing at every park headquarter at 7:00am, Park guides brief the clients on the do’s and don’ts and later start the walk to the forest with the visitors.
 Sometimes the hike can be very tiresome and you can hire a porter to help carry your stuff and even give you a hand while moving.
-Watching the gorillas which are 95% human is a life time experience that you should not miss and you can achieve this dream by booking with Encounter Africa safaris to visit the Gorillas in Buhoma and Ruhija sector of Bwindi impenetrable National Park as you choose to stay at Mahogany springs lodge.
+Watching the gorillas which are 95% human is a lifetime experience that you should not miss and you can achieve this dream by booking with Encounter Africa safaris to visit the Gorillas in Buhoma and Ruhija sector of Bwindi Impenetrable National Park as you choose to stay at Mahogany Springs lodge.

 This great encounter can be arranged in your free time while at Mahogany springs Lodge.
-Bwindi Forest used to harbor the Batwa Pygmies in the forest who were evacuated as a conservation measure of the endangered apes and primates.
-The Batwa cultural encounter will expose you their unique culture, dance, way of life, the food they eat as they introduce you to their traditional forest life.
+Bwindi Forest used to harbour the Batwa Pygmies in the forest who were evacuated as a conservation measure of the endangered apes and primates.
+The Batwa Cultural encounter will expose you to their unique culture, dance, way of life, the food they eat as they introduce you to their traditional forest life.
 In the trail, The Batwa will lead into the forest in which they demonstrate their traditional forest life such as hunting, fruit gathering, collecting honey and performing rituals among others.
-These batwa trails are organized to appreciate culture and also support the livelihoods of the communities around the park by paying a fee.
-Donations to children, women groups are much appreciated and also buying soverniors supports the community.
+These Batwa trails are organized to appreciate the culture and also support the livelihoods of the communities around the park by paying a fee.
+Donations to children, women groups are much appreciated and also buying souvenirs supports the community.